 Ferguson is a very small town located in the state of North Carolina.
 With a population of 2,259 people and just one neighborhood, Ferguson is the 289th largest community in North Carolina.

-When you are in Ferguson, you'll notice that it is more blue-collar than most other communities in America.
-41.37% of Ferguson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ferguson is a blue-collar town, with 41.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ferguson is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Ferguson who work in management occupations (13.59%), office and administrative support (9.10%), and healthcare (7.09%).

-Telecommuters are a relatively large percentage of the workforce: 14.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Ferguson, however, is that residents on average have to contend with a long commute, spending on average 34.14 minutes every day commuting to work.